Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 Once you signed up, you can either click on the Todo tab or the sign in link to gain access to the application.
 Note that if you are doing this in the same session in which you signed up, you will automatically sign in with the same account you used for signing up.
 If you are signing in during a new session, you will be presented with Azure AD's credentials prompt: sign in using an account compatible with the sign up option you chose earlier (the exact same account if you used user consent, any user form the same tenant if you used admin consent).

-## Azure Government Deviations
+## National Cloud Deviations

-In order to run this sample on Azure Government you can follow through the steps above with a few variations:
+In order to run this sample on a National Cloud you can follow through the steps above with a few variations:

-- [Step 2]:
-    -You must register this sample for your Azure AD Tenant in Azure Government by following Step 2 above in the [Azure Government portal](https://portal.azure.us).
+1. You must register this sample for your Azure AD Tenant in a [National Clouds](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud) by following [[Step 2]](#step-2-register-the-sample-with-your-azure-active-directory-tenant) above in the National cloud of your choice.
-- [Step 4]:
-    - Before configuring the sample, you must make sure your [Visual Studio is connected to Azure Government](https://docs.microsoft.com/azure/azure-government/documentation-government-get-started-connect-with-vs).
-    - Open the `TodoListWebApp\Web.Config` file
+1. Then follow the steps oulined in [[Steps 3]](#step-3--configure-the-sample-to-use-your-azure-ad-tenant) above and additionally make the following changes in the `TodoListWebApp\Web.Config` file.
     - Find the app key `ida:AADInstance` and replace the existing value with the corresponding sign-in endpoint for the sovereign cloud you want to target.
     - Find the app key `ida:GraphAPIEndpoint` and replace the existing value with the corresponding Graph endpoint for the sovereign cloud you want to target.
     - Find the app key `ida:IssuerEndpoint` and replace the existing value with the corresponding issuer endpoint for the sovereign cloud you want to target.

-Once those changes have been accounted for, you should be able to run this sample on Azure Government.
+Once those changes have been accounted for, you should be able to run this sample in a National Cloud of your choice.

 ## About The Code